Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A summary of your relevant experience and skills

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

-- Providing a professional closing and your contact details
+- A closing and contact information

 Dear [Hiring Manager’s Name]

-I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and experienced person in your field I am convinced that I would make a perfect fit for this job.
+I am writing to let you know of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an expert and experienced person in your field I am convinced that I would make a perfect fit for this job.

-Thank you for your consideration of my application.
-I look forward to having a conversation with you.
+Thank you for considering my application.
+I am looking forward to receiving your feedback.

 Sincerely,